lmullen/lincolnmullen.com/content/courses/christianity.2021/index.md

 - MacCulloch, pp. 866--901.
 - Sanneh, ch.
 7.
 - Documents on missionary societies in Africa.
-- **Short writing assignment 7:** Missions Christianity in Africa was closely connected with colonization, and yet African Christians have also become independent of European and American churches.
+- **DUE: Short writing assignment 7:** Missions Christianity in Africa was closely connected with colonization, and yet African Christians have also become independent of European and American churches.
 What were the processes by which that independence was gained?
 Draw on your readings for today, but also from earlier weeks, and you may reference Christianity in Asia as well if you wish.
 Write two full double-spaced pages.

 ### Tuesday, April 20: Colonization and Decolonization